 Each year the Healing Violence Committee of the Sisters of Providence awarded a bursary totaling $20,000 to women in need.

-This support is for women:
+This support was for women:

 - Coming through the violence cycle who are committed to working in the field;

-- With the potential to empower others.
+- Who had the potential to empower others.

-In reviewing six of last year’s renewing applicants it was noted that they had used their funding primarily for counselling/therapy to help them recover from situations of abuse.
-Each makes the point that they could not have afforded sustained therapeutic support without the bursary.
+In reviewing six of previous year’s renewing applicants it was noted that they had used their funding primarily for counselling/therapy to help them recover from situations of abuse.
+Each made the point that they could not have afforded sustained therapeutic support without the bursary.
 Being able to move forward with their lives following episodes of violence, trauma, PTSD, and addiction were the main benefits for each of these recipients.

 Other recipients described themselves as being able to receive specialized training in the form of courses and/or programs of study.
 These were often geared not just towards their own advancement but would also provide them with the qualifications to help others who experienced similar circumstances.
-This implies a form of “paying forward” in that not just those who are needy today are being helped in significant ways, but that future victims of violence will also be supported as a result of these bursaries.